Certified Defense on the Fairness of Graph Neural Networks: Reproducibility and Supplementary Analysis

 \subsection{Complementary Results}

-We provide the results in terms of $\Delta_{EO}$ for \cref{performance} and the results in terms of $\Delta_{SP}$ for \cref{under_attacks} in \cref{sup_eo} and \cref{sup_sp}, respectively.
+We provide the results in terms of $\Delta_{EO}$ for \cref{performance} in \cref{sup_eo}, and we present the results of the baselines for \cref{under_attacks} in \cref{sup_sp1}, \cref{sup_sp2}, \cref{sup_sp3}, and \cref{sup_sp4}.
 For \cref{sup_eo}, we observe that ELEGANT does not constantly show a lower value of $\Delta_{EO}$.
 This is because the certification goal in \cref{performance} is $\Delta_{SP}$ instead of $\Delta_{EO}$.
 In addition, we note that debiasing existing GNN models is not the goal of this paper.
-For \cref{sup_sp}, we also note that the certification goal here is $\Delta_{EO}$ instead of $\Delta_{SP}$.
-However, we note that ELEGANT still shows consistent debiasing performance as on the GCN backbone.
-Considering the competitive results given by ELEGANT over both $\Delta_{SP}$ and $\Delta_{EO}$, we argue that they are considered satisfying in terms of usability, which remains consistent with the discussion in the paper.

 In addition, we provide the corresponding results in terms of accuracy for \cref{effectiveness-2} in \cref{acc_param_study_x} and \cref{acc_param_study_a}.
 We observe that although most performance remains stable, a stronger noise (i.e., larger $\sigma$ and smaller $\beta$) generally leads to worse but still comparable performance.
 This is consistent with the discussion in \cref{param_study}, and this has been taken into consideration in the discussion of the parameter selection strategy in \cref{param_study}.